 Wars Limited by Costs -- Deterrence Contests

 Cold War strategists advanced the notion of “the stability-instability paradox” (Snyder 1965; Jervis 1984) to explain how incentives for engaging in conflict at lower levels of intensity or in peripheral theaters arise out of disincentives for initiating major nuclear war (or even major conventional war).
 According to Snyder (1965), “nuclear technology introduced a new form of intent-perception and a new form of uncertainty — that concerning what types of military capability the opponent was likely to use and what degree of violence he was willing to risk or accept.”
 While there are strategic benefits that come from “weakening the enemy with pricks instead of blows” (Hart 1954), there are also risks to this approach in the nuclear era.
 The presence of nuclear weapons might prevent world war, but it could simultaneously encourage localized aggression or smaller, more limited conflicts (Russell 2003; Sagan and Waltz 2003; Kapur 2007).
-Modern elaborations of stability-instability analyze the situation quantitatively (Rauchhaus 2009; Early and Asal 2018) or in specific contexts, like India and Pakistan (Ganguly 1995; Raghavan 2001).
-Recent studies criticize stability-instability because the theory and practice are out of sync (Powell 2015; Schram 2019).
-Powell thus develops a formal model of stability-instability based on positive and negative correlations between power and risk (Powell 2015).
+Modern empirical elaborations of stability-instability analyze the situation quantitatively (Rauchhaus 2009; Early and Asal 2018) or in specific contexts, like India and Pakistan (Ganguly 1995; Raghavan 2001).
+Yet recent studies criticize stability-instability because the theory and practice are out of sync, pointing to the need for updated conceptions of deterrence (Powell 2015; Schram 2019).

 Wars Limited by Means

 The primary examples of the stability-instability paradox during the Cold War were decolonization struggles and proxy wars in the Third World.
 Limited war with irregular forces as opposed to near-peer competitors garnered much attention in the 1970s under the rubric of “low intensity conflict” or LIC (Schultz 1986).
 Opinions differ as to what distinguishes LIC from conventional war.
 Some approaches focus on means (Kornbluh and Hackel 1986; Adams 1990) while others identify the phenomenon by actor (Downie 1992; Kinross 2004).
 One commonality is a focus on strategies of the weak.
 Unsurprisingly LIC is more prevalent in poor and poorly institutionalized regions (Kornbluh and Hackel 1986; Hammond 1990; Kober 2002).
 The classical literature on counterinsurgency (Galula 1964; Taber 1965; Thompson 1966; Kitson 1971; Blaufarb 1977) and its modern revivals (Nagl 2005; US Army 2006; Ucko 2009; Kilcullen 2010) largely fall into this category.
 A vast academic literature on civil war examines the behavior, motives and organizational structure of “non-state” actors (Petersen 2001; Wood 2003; Kalyvas 2008; Shapiro 2013).

-A Silver Lining to the Gray Zone
+A Silver Lining to Modern Gray Zone Conflict